AndrewZheng-1011/legged_planner/README.md

 It is very intuitive to run this planning framework with a generic planning algorithms.
 Simply publish a plan in the form of a `Plan` msg, and the legged body planner node will handle the rest.
 See demo files in the scripts directory for an example

 ## TODO
-1. Do not override pitch angle and roll angle in planning utils
+1. Write demo file to show varying pitch and roll angle
-2. Write demo file to show varying pitch and roll angle
+2. Change code s.t. rely on OCS2 as little as possible